Warranty Plan Terms

 If a breakdown occurs outside of business hours, and the vehicle requires urgent attention:

-- If approved, we may provide retrospective discretionary reimbursement - any retrospective contribution will be limited to the labour rate, parts prices and repair method we would have authorised had our normal procedure been followed.
+- If approved, reimbursement may be made on a discretionary retrospective basis - Any retrospective contribution will be limited to the labour rate, parts prices, and repair method we would have authorised had the normal procedure been followed.

 Discretionary Support Statement